1 Introduction

 It is important that robust ACE benchmarking analysis is available in a timely manner since several stakeholders, most notably ANSPs’ management, regulatory authorities (e.g. NSAs) and airspace users, have a keen interest in receiving the information in the ACE reports as early as possible.

-Fifteen out of 38 ANSPs submitted their ACE 2023 data on time by the 1st of July 2024 and all data submissions were received by early September 2024.
-For ANSPs operating under Single European Sky regulations, the ACE data submission process was carried out at the same time as the preparation of performance plans for the 4th Reference Period (RP4) covering 2025-2029.
-However, clearly the timescale to produce the ACE benchmarking report is inevitably delayed if data are not submitted on time.
+Twenty out of 38 ANSPs submitted their ACE 2024 data on time by the 1st of July 2025 and all data submissions were received by the end of September 2025.
+The timescale to produce the ACE benchmarking report is inevitably delayed if data are not submitted on time.

 It should be noted that the data presented in this document are still preliminary and not yet fully validated.
 Indeed, the data submission milestone is just the first step of a process which comprises a thorough verification and analysis of individual ANSP submissions.
 This validation exercise also includes a formal round of exchange between the PRU and each ANSP in order to ensure a common understanding of the data submitted by the ANSP.